gigya/cdc-starter-kit/docs/advanced.md

 This is a hidden gem!!
 You can test your own API key in the online demo site without the need of downloading the project and install it locally.

+Isn't that awesome?
+Yes, but first you need to enable this API key to be used in the demo site.

 ![API Key not valid](img/advanced/0-enable-dynamic-apikey.png)

-Isn't that awesome?
-Yes, but first you need to enable this API key to be used in teh demo site.
+Access the feature clicking over the api key section in the navbar, and then, add a valid api key to be used.

  ![Add Gigya Demo url](img/advanced/1-apikey-not-valid.png)